 Bizarre coincidences, after all, have proved lethal in the past.

 2012 was the year the world didn’t end.
-Much had been made of an alleged prophecy to that effect, implied by the terminal date of the Mayan Long Count falling on December 21st.
+Much had been made of a much hyped prophecy that it would, said to be implied by the terminal date of the Mayan Long Count, falling on December 21st 2012.

-As the year drew to its close, it seemed that pre-Colombian prophecies would prove less relevant to our own times than reminders of the archaic practice of child-sacrifice.
+As the year drew to its close but the world didn’t, it seemed that pre-Colombian prophecies would prove less relevant to our own times than reminders of the archaic practice of child-sacrifice.

 I've been discussing how to avoid a human "mouse utopia" with friends https://search.brave.com/search?q=%22mouse+utopia%22 (although the experimenters didn't try varying the environment enough IMO, say by opening up new areas and closing other off, also by varying the food supply, both are things found in our modern environment).